MonicaMbabazi/16S_Analysis_Workflow/README.md

   + A structured metadata file containing sample-level information from all studies included in this meta-analysis.

 **B) `Test Dataset (Test_Data/)`**

 To ensure reproducibility and allow users to test the pipeline before working with full datasets, we provide a small sample dataset:
 + **48 paired-end FASTQ reads** (for testing purposes).
 + **Associated metadata file** for these samples.
+This test dataset allows users to quickly verify the functionality of the pipeline before scaling up to the full dataset.
 ```
 1. paired fastq files
 2. Metadata: This should be verified using Keemei and should be in tsv format